Nisarahmed-Hidayeti/Daily-Journal/README.md

   - i think i will be vibe codin a little cz l am preparing for SAT i aint got plenty of time

-  - but vibe coding works better than l thought
+  - but vibe coding works better than i thought